gviau/Shipyard/README.md

 # Shipyard

 Shipyard is a PBR rendering engine, made as a learning project.
+Quite imcomplete for now, I'm still in the process of implementing core functionality.

+# Dependencies
+You need the DirectX June 2010 SDK installed, with the DXSDK_DIR environment path properly setup to point to the SDK's root path.

+# How to build
+1. Run ./generate_projects.bat.
+This will run Sharpmake and generate all the project files under ./tmp/generated-projects/
+2. Open ./tmp/generated-projects/shipyard.viewer project file to compile the Shipyard-Viewer.

 # Acknowledgment
 This software uses the Assimp open source library.
 See http://www.assimp.org/ for details.